 After a close examination of your skin, your doctor or dermatologist (a doctor specialising in skin) will be able to advise on which treatment is best for you and most likely to address the causes and symptoms of your acne.
 You can read more about what causes acne here.

 Medical professionals generally agree that, in moderate to severe cases of acne, the timely use of drugs can help to prevent symptoms from worsening and reduce the risk of scarring.
-Your doctor will be able to advise on, and prescribe, the most appropriate acne treatment for you and your skin
+Your doctor will be able to advise on and prescribe the most appropriate acne treatment for you and your skin.

 What prescription acne medication options are there?